Directed Independent Research (4912)

 Need help?
 If you have trouble with this process, feel free to contact OUR.

 HUT is an undergraduate research program that provides eligible students from all majors the opportunity to engage in independent and original research.
 It is modeled after the Master’s degree level thesis, in which students develop their own research question, conduct research, and then write and defend their thesis with the help of a faculty committee.

 This program requires that students enroll in at least two courses: Directed Readings I (4903H) and Thesis I (4970H).
-Students have the option to enroll for up to four semesters.
 Upon successful completion of the program, students earn the Honors in the Major distinction on their diplomas and transcripts.